BloomTech-Labs/dep-human-rights-first-be-a/README.md

 ## End Points
 ### incidents table
+* previous team did not implement foreign keys due to postgres and docker conflicts.
+Instead just manually added/edited/deleted the ids that connected each table which can be found [here](https://whimsical.com/human-rights-first-DZVHBA6A5pAnSE6BPUxeTR)

 | Name         | Type       | Required | Description                                          |
 | ------------ | ---------- | -------- | ---------------------------------------------------- |